Women in the Bible; Biblical Midrash; Women’s Folklore; Coming-of-Age Rituals Cross-Culturally; Issues of Pre-teen Jewish Girls

 Penina Adelman received her B.A. from Oberlin College in 1975, her M.A. in Folklore and Folklife from the U. of Pennsylvania in 1981 and her M.S.W. from Boston University in 1985.
 She grew up in Lexington, MA and now lives in Newton, MA.

-I am currently working on a book about my life with Lilith, Adam’s first wife before Eve, according to Hebrew Biblical commentary.
+I am currently working on an fictionalized autobiography, focusing on my relationship with Lilith, the legendary first wife of Adam before Eve.

 Adelman, Penina, Ali Feldman, and Shulamit Reinharz.
 "The JGirl’s Guide: The Young Jewish Woman’s Handbook for Coming of Age."
 Woodstock, VT: Jewish Lights Publishing, 2005.